 Tell participants that the first 24 hours of a crisis are crucial.
-An ineffective and unprofessional response can exacerbate the crisis for tourism businesses, but responsible management can facilitate the recovery process.
+An ineffective and unprofessional response can exacerbate the crisis for the destination, but responsible management can facilitate the destination's recovery process.

 Be honest and transparent

 Don't try to cover up mistakes, mislead or withhold critical information.
 The media will uncover the facts and then make you look dishonest or inept Communicate in terms and language that people can understand